Conditional cash transfers to protect community tropical forests in the Amazon region

 Overall term: 2014 to 2018

 There are around 65 million hectares of tropical forest in Peru’s Amazon region.
-Titles to more than 12 million hectares of this land have been signed over to 1,300 indigenous communities.
-Most of the indigenous population lives below the poverty line, and in order to ensure their survival, many people resort to unsustainable forms of forest management.
-The construction of new roads, illegal logging, gold mining and agricultural expansion are intensifying and pose a growing threat to biological diversity and therefore also to the livelihoods of the indigenous population.
+Titles to more than 12 million hectares of this land have been signed over to 1,500 indigenous communities.
+The majority of the population lives below the poverty line and, in order to ensure their survival, many people resort to unsustainable forms of forest management.
+The construction of new roads, illegal logging, gold mining and forest conversion to agriculture are on the rise and pose a growing threat to biological diversity and therefore also to the livelihoods of the indigenous population.

-Within the scope of the Tropical Forest Protection Programme, the Peruvian Ministry of the Environment further develops and decentralises conditional cash transfers as an instrument for the protection of indigenous community forests.
+Within the scope of the National Forest Conservation Programme, the Peruvian Ministry of Environment further develops and decentralises conditional cash transfers as an instrument for the protection of indigenous community forests, in particular.

-In conjunction with the Tropical Forest Protection Programme, the project is developing an effective procedure for making conditional cash transfers in regional governments.
+In conjunction with the National Forest Conservation Programme, GIZ is developing an effective procedure for providing conditional cash transfers in regional governments.
 In this context, it is promoting initiatives that support sustainable forest use by the indigenous communities, and thereby protect the forests.
 The conditional cash transfers provide the regional governments with an innovative instrument for forest conservation in indigenous territories.
-At the same time, this contributes to improving the livelihoods of the indigenous population.
+At the same time, they help improve the livelihoods of the indigenous population.

-The project is currently focusing on implementing the conditional cash transfer policy for the protection of indigenous community forests in the Amazon region that was developed between 2010 and 2014.
+The project is implementing the conditional cash transfer policy for the protection of indigenous community forests in the Amazon region that was developed between 2010 and 2014.

-To date, 58 indigenous communities have been recognised, and over a half million hectares of tropical forests have been effectively placed under protection.
-The conditional cash transfers are benefiting 3,000 indigenous families, who have been able to improve their income levels and livelihoods without neglecting forest conservation.
+To date, 188 indigenous communities have been covered; over 1,800,000 hectares of tropical forest have been placed under protection.
+The conditional cash transfers are benefiting indigenous families, who have been able to improve their income levels and livelihoods without endangering their forests.